 What CDM is doing to prevent the spread of COVID-19 on campus.

-Over the past few months, CDM staff and faculty and GNW staff have been working hard to implement new processes and measures to keep everyone safe on campus.
+CDM staff and faculty and GNW staff have been working hard to implement new processes and measures to keep everyone safe on campus.
 The health and well-being of students, staff and faculty is paramount.
+Read our full COVID-19 Safety Plan.

 All activities that can be carried out remotely should be undertaken remotely to the greatest extent to which this is possible.
-Students are encouraged to not be on campus if not necessary.
-Students will not be made to work on campus if those individuals have concerns about their safety or the safety of anyone in their immediate household.
+The CDM follows SFU's COVID-19 Impact Scale to help guide on-campus activity, depending on the current rating.

 Note: Any students arriving from outside of Canada (regardless if they are living on campus or not) need to do a mandatory 14-day isolation.
 For more information, read SFU's Self-Isolation Guide for International Students.